patters-match/gba-ezflash-iv-emulators/README.md

 #### Cologne
 - Find the BIOS rom with the no-delay patch to speed up the boot time: "ColecoVision BIOS (1982) (No Title Delay Hack)"
 - R+Start to bring up the virtual controller keypad
+#### Murdoc
+- The palette is a bit wrong for the lives and the background, which should be black.
+This is consistent with screenshots from FluBBa's site at the time, but it gets much worse if the splashscreen is included.
+I have removed this from the build scripts which is a pity because it's well made.
 #### MSXAdvance
 - The BIOS you need is "MSX System v1.0 + MSX BASIC (1983)(Microsoft)[MSX.ROM]"
 - R+Start to bring up the virtual keyboard